DakaraiDoesGRC/DakaraiDoesGRC/README.md

 ## Daily practice

-188 consecutive weekday control breakdowns and counting.
+190 weekday control breakdowns and counting.
 Days 1 to 150 are indexed and published; the remainder are in the working archive.

 Each entry is a real control, the specific way it fails after implementation, the evidence that proves it operated, and its mapping across four frameworks.